eirisocherry/ftools/README.md

 # ftools
-This script converts videos into readable format for editing software (after effects, vegas pro etc.)
+This script converts videos into a format compatible with software such as After Effects, Vegas Pro, and more.

 ## Credits
 `shy_rikki` (discord)
 https://www.youtube.com/@shy_rikki

-## Features
-- Best ffmpeg presets which provide the best quality and work super fast in any software (Vegas Pro, After Effects etc)
-- Easy to use: just drag and drop the folders/videos onto the batch and wait till converting is finished
-- Fully customizable
-- - Adjustable frame rate (FPS)
-- - Changeable resolution
-- - Create your own FFmpeg presets (for advanced users only)

 ## Installation
 1. Install FFMPEG and add it to the PATH environment variable: https://ffmpeg.org/